 I spent two years living in Montpellier, France along the Mediterranean.
-And though I practiced several times a week at the local music conservatory, I missed having a harp at home.
+And though I practiced several times a week at the local music conservatory, I missed having a harp in my home.

 One day, I had a bright idea.
 The following Friday I was scheduled to fly into Paris from London, then take the train back to Montpellier.
 During my four hours in Paris, I could stop by the well-known harp shop L’Instrumentarium and rent a harp.
 Just a little one, that I could bring home on the train.